 This table is like a historical roadmap of how the provincial government has managed and monitored Alberta air quality over the years, and it helps keep rules current and effective in protecting the environment.

-More updates and refinements can be expected in the future.
+Updates and further refinements can be expected in the future.

 In Alberta, the Air Monitoring Directive replaces previous directives and incorporates changes to monitoring and reporting.